cbg-ethz/GeneAccord/README.md

 # GeneAccord #

-This R package has functions to detect significant subclonal exclusivity or co-occurrence patterns of altered genes or pathways in a cohort of tumor samples.
+This R package has functions to detect significant subclonal exclusivity or co-occurrence patterns of altered genes or pathways in a cohort of cancer patients.

 ### Dependencies ###
 GeneAccord has been developed with R version 3.4.3.